vfile/vfile-find-up/readme.md

 ### `findUp.all(tests[, path], callback)`

 Search for `tests` upwards.
 Invokes callback with either an error or an array of files passing `tests`.
 Note: Virtual Files are not read (their `contents` is not populated).

 ##### Parameters

 ###### `tests`

-Things to search for (`string|Function|Array.<tests>`).
+Things to search for (`string`, `Function`, or `Array.<tests>`).

 If a `string` is passed in, the `basename` or `extname` of files must match it for them to be included.

 If an array is passed in, any test must match a given file for it to be included.

 Otherwise, they must be [`function`][test].